kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 * at least three replicate samples per material and condition;
 * clearly recorded sodium hypochlorite concentration and exposure time;
 * flatter film cut-outs or heat-flattened coupons to improve ATR-FTIR contact;
-* careful ATR crystal pressure and repeated spectra when the signal is weak;
 * profilometry to quantify roughness, pitting and surface topography;
 * calibrated microscopy images;
-* mass, transparency and flexibility measurements before and after exposure;
-* simple tensile or flexural testing, because brittleness may appear before obvious visible damage;
 * UV or heat ageing to better represent solar-dryer conditions.

 The most useful next improvement would be to combine ATR-FTIR with profilometry and a simple mechanical test.
 ATR-FTIR would show whether surface chemistry changed, profilometry would show whether the physical surface became rougher or damaged, and mechanical testing would show whether the material became more brittle after exposure.